dynatrace-ace/monaco-self-paced-exercises/exercise-instructions/content/00 Install Monaco and Explore/index.md

 **Important Note:** Installation steps vary depending on your operating system.
 This guide provides installation instructions for **Linux 64-bit** systems.
 For MacOS and Windows, please refer to the [installation guide](https://www.dynatrace.com/support/help/manage/configuration-as-code/installation).
 All the exercises in this guide will include the terminal commands that are based on **Linux 64-bit** systems.

-1. Open up your Linux terminal and download the latest version of the Dynatrace Configuration as Code CLI tool.
+1. Open up your terminal and download the latest version of the Dynatrace Configuration as Code CLI tool.

     ```bash
     curl -L https://github.com/Dynatrace/dynatrace-configuration-as-code/releases/latest/download/monaco-linux-amd64 -o monaco-linux-amd64